-Worker's Compensation Insurance shall be provided as required by any applicable law or regulation.
-Employer's liability insurance shall be provided in amounts not less than one million dollars ((1,000,000)) each accident for bodily injury by accident, one million dollars ((1,000,000)) policy limit for bodily injury by disease, and one million dollars ((1,000,000)) each employee for bodily injury by disease.

-If there is an exposure of injury to CONTRACTOR'S employees under the U.S. Longshoremen's and Harbor Worker's Compensation Act, the Jones Act, or under laws, regulations, or statutes applicable to maritime employees, coverage shall be included for such injuries or claims.
-Each Worker's Compensation policy shall be endorsed with the following specific language:

-Cancellation Notice - "This policy shall not be cancelled without first giving thirty (30) days prior written notice and ten (10) days prior written notice of cancellation for non-payment of premium to the Sierra-Sacramento Valley Emergency Medical Services Agency".

-Waiver of Subrogation - The workers' compensation policy shall be endorsed to state that the workers' compensation carrier waives its right of subrogation against the Sierra-Sacramento Valley Emergency Medical Services Agency and County of Colusa, its officers, directors, officials, employees, agents, or volunteers, which might arise by reason of payment under such policy in connection with performance under this AGREEMENT by the CONTRACTOR.
-CONTRACTOR shall require all subcontractors to maintain adequate Workers' Compensation insurance.
-Certificates of Workers' Compensation shall be filed forthwith with the AGENCY.
+- Worker's Compensation Insurance shall be provided as required by any applicable law or regulation.
+Employer's liability insurance shall be provided in amounts not less than one million dollars (\$1,000,000) each accident for bodily injury by accident, one million dollars (\$1,000,000) policy limit for bodily injury by disease, and one million dollars (\$1,000,000) each employee for bodily injury by disease. - If there is an exposure of injury to CONTRACTOR'S employees under the U.S. Longshoremen's and Harbor Worker's Compensation Act, the Jones Act, or under laws, regulations, or statutes applicable to maritime employees, coverage shall be included for such injuries or claims.
+Each Worker's Compensation policy shall be endorsed with the following specific language: - Cancellation Notice "This policy shall not be cancelled without first giving thirty (30) days prior written notice and ten (10) days prior written notice of cancellation for non-payment of premium to the Sierra-Sacramento Valley Emergency Medical Services Agency". - Waiver of Subrogation The workers' compensation policy shall be endorsed to state that the workers' compensation carrier waives its right of subrogation against the Sierra-Sacramento Valley Emergency Medical Services Agency and County of Butte, its officers, directors, officials, employees, agents, or volunteers, which might arise by reason of payment under such policy in connection with performance under this agreement by the CONTRACTOR.
+CONTRACTOR shall require all SUBCONTRACTORS to maintain adequate Workers' Compensation insurance.
+Certificates of Workers' Compensation shall be filed forthwith with the Sierra-Sacramento Valley Emergency Medical Services Agency upon demand.

 GENERAL LIABILITY INSURANCE: